 Even small amounts of alcohol can impair your driving ability

-The manner and extent we are affected by alcohol varies from person to person.
-Factors such as body weight, what and how much you have eaten, your health, how much you have slept and how much water you have been drinking all affect blood alcohol levels.
+We are all different and are therefore affected differently by alcohol.
+Factors that influence your blood alcohol level after a certain amount of alcohol include body weight, what and how much you have eaten, your health, how much you have slept, and how much water you have had to drink.

-Your blood alcohol level may also vary greatly between different occasions, even if you have consumed exactly the same amount and type of alcohol.
+Your blood alcohol level can therefore vary greatly between different occasions, even if you drink exactly the same amount and type of alcohol.

 How we are affected by alcohol varies from person to person